Maurice Saxby: Children's Book Council of Australia

-Maurice Saxby was the first national president of the Children's Book Council of Australia in 1958, served as a judge for the CBCA book of the year awards.
-He became a Trustee of the NSW Branch.
-He remained associated with the Children's Book Council of Australia for more than 60 years and was granted life membership in recognition of his achievements, also receiving a Children's Book Council National Council Citation in 1991.
+Saxby was the first national president of the Children's Book Council of Australia in 1958, served as a judge for the CBCA book of the year awards.
+He became a trustee of the NSW Branch.
+He remained associated with the CBCA for more than 60 years, and was granted life membership in recognition of his achievements, as well as receiving a CBCA Citation in 1991.

 International Board on Books for Young People

-Maurice Saxby served twice on the international jury for the Hans Christian Andersen Awards.
+Saxby served twice on the international jury for the Hans Christian Andersen Awards.
 He was nominated by Ena Noël, and elected to the jury in 1984 and 1986.
 In his second term the two Hans Christian Andersen medals were presented to Australians the first time both awards had ever gone to the same country.
 The 1986 Awards were presented at the IBBY Congress in Tokyo.
 The award for writing was presented to Patricia Wrightson and the award for illustration was presented to Robert Ingpen.
 In recognition of his achievements he was made a life member of the IBBY Australia organisation.